 Scheinblum was back in Triple A to kick off '71 but he took full advantage of it by putting up some of the biggest numbers his league had seen in a generation, hitting .388 with a .490 OBA, 25 homers, and 108 RBI's in just 374 at bats.
 Those numbers didn't go with him in his few games in DC and so after the season he got sold again, this time to the Royals.
 In KC Richie got off to one of his slow starts but by early June began rallying and at the All-Star break - a game in which he participated - was hitting .324.
 As late as September he was neck-and-neck with Rod Carew when they were both hitting around .340.
 Then he fouled a pitch off one ankle thrown by Catfish Hunter and the next game got pegged in the other foot by Blue Moon Odom and, barely able to run, his hitting tailed off.
-But he still finished with a .300 average and at trade time he was a hot enough property for the Royals to get Hal McRae and Wayne Simpson for he and Roger Nelson.
+But he still finished with a .300 average and at trade time he was a hot enough property for the Royals to get Hal McRae and Wayne Simpson for him and Roger Nelson.
 Richie then became pretty itinerant and after his '73 travels hit the road again after a poor start in Anaheim, first back to KC for Paul Schaal, and then when the '72 magic didn't recur, to the Cards.
 That was Richie's last stop up top and he finished with a .263 average and a .343 OBA.

 In '75 and '76 Scheinblum played for the Hiroshima Toyo Carp, hitting .291 the first year and .308 the second.
 Nobody there could pronounce his last name so they called him Richie Shane.
 His first year he and Gail Hopkins, coincidentally another ex-Royal, led Hiroshima to the playoffs for the first time in a long while.
 In the '76 off-season Richie tore his Achilles tendon, ending his baseball career.
 He moved back to Anaheim where for a while he ran his own jewelry store.
 He'd married a woman from Providence and they had a son, Monte, who became a pro golfer.
 At one point his buddy Jay Johnstone went into the store and announced "It's a stickup!" and sent the customers in the place into a panic.
 He kept the store through '89, got divorced in '92 and relocated to Florida shortly thereafter where he has since worked for Corp LogoWear, a company that makes promotional products.